-- reviewing and approving the strategic direction of the Bank and the Group, including the business plan, the annual budget and the key strategic decisions as well as providing guidance to the Bank's and the Group's Management; - reviewing the Group's corporate structure, monitoring its embedded risks and ensuring the cohesiveness and effectiveness of the Group's corporate governance system; - acquiring shareholdings in other banks in Greece or abroad, or divestment thereof; - establishing branches, agencies, and representation offices in Greece and abroad; - establishing associations and foundations under Article 108 and participating in companies falling under Article 784 of the Greek Civil Code; - approving the Bank's internal labour regulations; - nominating General Managers and other executives of the Bank, as appropriate in line with the applicable framework and accordingly following proposals by the Bank's responsible bodies; - reviewing and approving the Group and the Bank's annual and interim financial report; - issuing Bonds of any type, with the exception of those for which the Bank's General Meeting is exclusively responsible in accordance with the Greek law; - approving and reviewing a Code of Ethics for the employees of the Bank and the Group and the Code of Ethics for financial professionals; - approving the Bank's and the Group's Corporate Social Responsibility ("CSR") Policy; and - approving and reviewing the Group Remuneration Policy upon decision of its non-executive members, following recommendation by the Human Resources and Remuneration Committee of the Board.
+- reviewing and approving the strategic direction of the Bank and the Group, including the business plan, the annual budget and the key strategic decisions as well as providing guidance to the Bank's and the Group's Management; - reviewing the Group's corporate structure, monitoring its embedded risks and ensuring the cohesiveness and effectiveness of the Group's corporate governance system; - acquiring shareholdings in other banks in Greece or abroad, or the divestment thereof; - establishing branches, agencies, and representation offices in Greece and abroad; - establishing associations and foundations under Article 108 and participating in companies falling under Article 784 of the Greek Civil Code; - approving the Bank's internal labour regulations; - nominating General Managers/Assistant General Managers, as appropriate in line with the applicable framework and accordingly following proposals by the Bank's responsible bodies; - reviewing and approving the Group's and the Bank's annual and six-month financial report, as well as the Group's interim financial statements; - issuing bonds of any type, with the exception of those for which the Bank's General Meeting is exclusively responsible in accordance with Greek law; - approving and reviewing a Code of Ethics for the employees of the Bank and the Group and the Code of Ethics for financial professionals; - approving the Bank's policies, including policies on Sustainability and CSR; and - approving and reviewing the Group Remuneration Policy upon decision of its Non-Executive Members, following recommendation by the Human Resources and Remuneration Committee of the Board (the "HRRC").

-Moreover, pursuant to article 10 of Greek law 3864/2010 (the "HFSF Law"), as amended and in force, the representative of the HFSF may, inter alia, veto the decision making process of the Board in relation to dividend allocation and the benefits and bonus policy of the Chairman of the Board, the Chief Executive Officer and the other members of the Board, as well as the General Managers and their substitutes, for any credit institutions whose ratio of non-performing loans to total loans, as calculated in accordance with subsection f(ii), of paragraph 2 of Article 11 of Commission Implementing Regulation (EU) 2021/451, exceeds 10%.
+Moreover, pursuant to Article 10 of the HFSF Law, as amended and in force, for any credit institution subject to this law, whose ratio of NPLs to total loans, as calculated in accordance with subsection g(ii) of paragraph 2 of Article 11 of Commission Implementing Regulation (EU) 2021/451, exceeds 10%, the HFSF Representative may, inter alia, veto the decision-making process of the Board in relation to dividend distribution and the benefits and bonus policy of the Chair of the Board, the Chief Executive Officer and the other members of the Board, as well as whoever exercises general manager's powers and their deputies.

-The Bank's Board is supported by seven Board Committees, which have been established and operate for this purpose, namely the "Strategy and Transformation Committee", the "Board Risk Committee", the "Audit Committee", the "Corporate Governance and Nominations Committee", the "Human Resources and Remuneration Committee", the "Compliance", the "Ethics and Culture Committee" and the "Innovation and Sustainability Committee".
-The Board Committees operate in accordance with their applicable legislation and regulatory framework applicable in each case, (See "Board Committees" below).
+As of the date of this Base Prospectus, the Board is supported by seven Board Committees, which have been established and operate for this purpose, namely: the Audit Committee; the Human Resources and Remuneration Committee; the Corporate Governance and Nominations Committee; the Board Risk Committee; the Strategy and Transformation Committee; the Compliance, Ethics and Culture Committee; and the Innovation and Sustainability Committee.
+The Board Committees operate in accordance with their applicable legislation and regulatory framework, as well as their respective charters, applicable in each case, as further described in Board Committees below.